lauriebai82/load_balance/README.md

 load_balance
 ============

-a simple realize of load balance by C server provide datetime of now to client client get datetime from proxy, then proxy choose one server whose load is minimal to get datetime, then return to client
+a simple realize of load balance by C. server provide datetime of now to client. client get datetime from proxy, then proxy choose one server whose load is minimal to get datetime, then return to client